 Building on the successes of previous pilot investments in the seed sector, and investments already made by various governments and other stakeholders, SIP has been developed to increase smallholder farmers’ access to high yielding seed varieties and planting materials beyond hybrid maize, effectively enabling them to increase production and improve their livelihoods.

 We look forward to partnering with companies and investors ready to invest with us in making our vision a reality.
-The first round of the competition opens to companies registered in Africa in fourth quarter of the year, and will run for six weeks, after which successful companies will be selected for the next stage.
+The first round of the competition opens to companies registered in Africa on 30th October 2018, and will run for six weeks, after which successful companies will be selected for the next stage.